5 Annual Allowances and Exemptions

 1. The Individual Savings Account (ISA) Allowance

 The ISA allowance is the maximum amount that can be paid into tax-advantaged ISA wrappers in a tax year.
-In 2021/2022 annual allowance for an ISA is £20,000.
+The annual allowance for an ISA is currently £20,000.
 Investments within an ISA are protected from UK tax, which means that they can produce income or grow in value without producing a tax bill.

 A Stocks and Shares ISA can be a key component of a financial plan and is commonly funded by a lump sum payment or by regular payments.
 It is also possible to consolidate previous tax years’ ISAs into a single ISA.
 Investors add funds to the ISA to get the tax advantages, whilst maintaining the ability to access the funds when they need them.